scristofari/rest-api-ml/README.md

 ## Ideas

-- [ ] After uploading the image or file, launch a goroutine to run it and get the result.
+- [ ] After uploading the files, launch a goroutine to build / run it and get the result.
 - [ ] Save in a textfile the result of each uploaded object.
 - [ ] Mock the request / response for test purpose.